RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 ~/airgeddon# AIRGEDDON_AUTO_UPDATE=false AIRGEDDON_5GHZ_ENABLED=false bash airgeddon.sh
 ```

-#### From the options menu
+#### 3. From the options menu

-Any change done from the menu is applied instantly.
+Any change done from the menu is applied instantly excepting a couple of them (airgeddon will remind you about a reboot of the tool required).
 No examples required, menus are intuitive.

 ## List of available options